When Do Credal Sets Stabilize? Fixed-Point Theorems for Credal Set Updates: Main Results

-\begin{proof} From the proof of Theorem \ref{fixed-point1}, we know that, under our assumptions, $(\mathscr{C},d_H)$ is a compact metric space, which implies that it is also complete.
-Our claim, then, follows from the Boyd-Wong fixed point theorem \citep[Theorem 1]{boyd1969nonlinear}. \end{proof}

-Notice how Corollary \ref{fixed-point-convergence} requires $f$ to be a contraction (so a stronger condition than Corollary \ref{fixed-point-unique}), but it allows the contraction rate to vary with the distance between credal sets.
-For example, for $\mathcal{P}$ and $\mathcal{Q}$ that are close, i.e. for which $d_H(\mathcal{P},\mathcal{Q})$ is small, $\psi$ may contract greatly, while for $\mathcal{P}$ and $\mathcal{Q}$ that are far, i.e. for which $d_H(\mathcal{P},\mathcal{Q})$ is large, then $\psi$ may contract only slightly---but still producing two images that are strictly closer to each other.
+Notice how Theorem \ref{fixed-point-convergence}, proved in Appendix \ref{appendix: subsec_remark2}, requires $f$ to be a contraction, but it allows the contraction rate to vary with the distance between credal sets.
+For example, for $\mathcal{P}$ and $\mathcal{Q}$ that are close, i.e. for which $d_H(\mathcal{P},\mathcal{Q})$ is small, $f$ may contract greatly, while for $\mathcal{P}$ and $\mathcal{Q}$ that are far, i.e. for which $d_H(\mathcal{P},\mathcal{Q})$ is large, then $f$ may contract only slightly---but still producing two images that are strictly closer to each other.
+Notice also that (a) the only information from Theorem \ref{fixed-point-convergence} about the convergence rate of $(\mathcal{P}_n)$ is that it is sublinear and governed by $\psi$; and (b) if we require the stronger condition of $\mathcal{X}$ being compact metric, then Theorem \ref{fixed-point-convergence} becomes a corollary of Theorem \ref{fixed-point1}.

-\begin{remark}[A Weaker Requirement on $\mathcal{X}$] The requirement in Corollary \ref{fixed-point-convergence} that $\mathcal{X}$ is compact metric {\em can be relaxed to $\mathcal{X}$ being Polish}.
-The result still holds because if $\mathcal{X}$ is Polish, then $(\mathscr{C},d_H)$ is complete metric, and so we can apply the Boyd-Wong fixed point theorem.
-This is to be expected, since the structure imposed on $f$ is stronger than that required in Theorem \ref{fixed-point1}.
-We prove this claim in Appendix \ref{appendix: subsec_remark2}. \end{remark}

-\begin{remark}[Why Boyd-Wong?]
-The reader may ask themselves why, in Corollary \ref{fixed-point-convergence}, we chose to prove a generalization of the Boyd-Wong fixed point theorem; in other words, whether we could have showed something more general.

-First, let us discuss the conditions on $\mathcal{X}$, and recall that, by Remark \ref{remark1}, we only need it to be Polish.
-Notice that if $\mathcal{X}$ is not separable, then $\Delta_\mathcal{X}$ may not be metrizable, which in turn means that we cannot talk about the Hausdorff metric $d_H$ on $\mathscr{C}$, let alone about Hausdorff convergence.
-Also, if $\mathcal{X}$ is not complete, then there might be an orbit $(\mathcal{P}_n)$ of some $\mathcal{P}_0 \in \mathscr{C}$ that has an accumulation point, but does not converge to it.

-Regarding $f$, strict contractivity near the fixed point is essential for uniqueness and convergence, and without some form of continuity, fixed point existence may fail.

-Now, let us focus on the conditions on $\psi$.
-If we drop upper semicontinuity, we might still get existence and uniqueness of a fixed point, but we may lose convergence of the orbits.
-This is because upper semicontinuity ensures that repeated applications of $f$ do not ``get stuck'' in regions where the contractivity vanishes or oscillates.

-Although tricky, the only condition that can be relaxed is that $\psi(t)<t$.
-Indeed, notice that \begin{itemize} \item[(i)] If we let $\psi(t)=t$ on a zero-measure set, as long as $\psi(t)<t$ on a dense subset of $\mathbb{R}_+$, and $\psi$ is right-upper semicontinuous, we may retain convergence, but convergence can be slower or conditional, and we may lose uniform convergence rates. \item[(ii)] Without $\psi(t)<t$ (outside of zero-measure sets), $f$ could be the identity or exhibit limit cycles. \end{itemize}

-That being said, though, we could ask $\psi(t) \leq q(t) \cdot t$, with $q(t)<1$, for all $t>0$.
-In this case, convergence should still hold, so to give us a credal set version of Matkowski-type and Wardowski-type fixed point theorems.
-This extension will be explored properly in future research. \end{remark}